sethips/Find-a-Mate/README.md

 # Date-me
-This is a simple demonstration of a dating application written in flask.I have used bootstrap for the front end and ajax for validating the respones for potential matches.
+This is a simple demonstration of a dating application written in flask.I have used bootstrap for the front end and ajax calls for accepting or rejecting matches.
+I have also used mysql as database for storing the users information.

 <h3>Features Supported</h3>